-All permanent or temporary buildings, plants and structures associated with processing and manufacturing will be located so as not to interfere with the present or future extraction of aggregate resources.

-The Authority may specify a minimum separation distance between operating plant or associated processing and manufacturing structure or equipment and adjacent developed areas likely to be developed during the life of the mineral working.
+- (viii) All permanent or temporary buildings, plants and structures associated with processing and manufacturing will be located so as not to interfere with the present or future extraction of aggregate resources. - (ix) The Authority may specify a minimum separation distance between operating plant or associated processing and manufacturing structure or equipment and adjacent developed areas likely to be developed during the life of the mineral working.

-4.12 Termination and Site Rehabilitation
+(x) Termination and Site Rehabilitation

-Upon completion of the mineral working, the following work shall be carried out by the operator:
+Upon completion of the mineral working, the following work shall be carried out by the operation:

-- (i) All buildings, machinery and equipment shall be removed. - (ii) All pit and quarry slopes shall be graded to slopes less than 20° or to the slope conforming to that existing prior to the mineral working. - (iii) Topsoil and any organic materials shall be respread over the entire quarried area.
-Seeding and/or tree planting may be required. - (iv) The access road to the working shall be ditched or barred to the satisfaction of the Authority. - (v) If the mineral working contains reserves of material sufficient to support further extraction operations, the Authority may require the work described above to be carried out only in areas of the site where extraction has depleted reserves. - (vi) Prior to commencement of the mineral working, Council may require the developer to post a bond to be repaid once site rehabilitation has taken place.
-The amount of the bond shall be no less than 10% (ten percent) of the estimated cost of site rehabilitation, which shall be repaid, with interest, upon satisfactory termination of rehabilitation of the site.
+- (a) All buildings, machinery and equipment shall be removed. - (b) All pit and quarry slopes shall be graded to slopes less than 20° or to the slope conforming to that existing prior to the mineral working. - (c) Topsoil and any organic materials shall be respread over the entire quarried area. - (d) The access road to the working shall be ditched or barred to the satisfaction of the Authority. - (xi) If the mineral working contains reserves of material sufficient to support further extraction operations, the Authority may require the work described above to be carried out only in areas of the site where extraction has depleted aggregate reserves.